lulalala/settei/README.md

 ### Deploy

-The `deploy.rb` is modified so deploy process will serialize `production.yml` into one long string, and pass it to remote server as **a single environment variable**.
+If you use Capistrano or Mina, the `deploy.rb` is modified so deploy process will serialize `production.yml` into one long string, and pass it to remote server as **a single environment variable**.
 There it is de-serialized and loaded, and the rest works the same way.

+If you use Heroku, use `rake settei:heroku:config:set app=[app_name]` to upload your config.
+You need heroku-cli and authenticate first.

 ## Why